Testing TYPO3’s Core - Part VI: Integrity Tests

 There is a similar test for the localization files in place: The translation system relies on a similar unique identifier restriction.

 Since core version 7, all changes within the core that add features, deprecate or break functionality must come along with a text file explaining the change and how extension authors should handle it.

 The file format is based on ReST.
 A small helper on forger helps with writing those files.
 Here too, we have some rules to follow.
 Each ReST file must reference the according issue number and each file must be tagged with some keyword to specify which parts of the system are affected.
 Another script in the core checks that those rules are followed.
 Bamboo executes this script for each patch.

 PHP has a linter to test if a source file is syntactically correct.
-The TYPO3 core supports multiple PHP versions.
-PHP has a linter to test if a source file is syntactically correct.
-The TYPO3 core supports different PHP versions in its different major releases.
+The TYPO3 core supports multiple PHP versions in its different major releases.
 It sometimes happens that a patch is back ported from a core branch that uses a PHP language construct from a younger PHP version which does not exist in older PHP versions.
 For instance, TYPO3 version 8 requires PHP 7 and above, while version 7 also supports PHP 5.5 and 5.6.
 The PHP "strict types" feature introduced with PHP 7.0 is actively used in TYPO3 version 8, but can not be used in version 7, that would break the PHP 5.5 and 5.6 support.
 Such patches need to be adapted when back porting changes.
 The PHP linter for PHP version 5.5 would find such a violation.
 Bamboo jobs therefore test patches to see if such a violation slipped through.
 This gives us a safety net especially important when backporting changes to older TYPO3 core branches.
 To prevent issues like this, a Bamboo test checks each and every PHP file with all supported PHP versions for such syntactical errors.